 Wander through the grounds of the Old City Cemetery, a 30-acre outdoor museum steeped in history.
 Explore the historic gravesites and statues that bear witness to the stories of Sacramento's past.
 Join a guided tour to delve deeper into the lives and legacies of the city's early residents.

-Are you interested in diving into more of California's history and culture?
-Plan a day at one of our region's many engaging museums to learn more about medical history, the railroad, science, and more!
-Discover your guide to Sacramento's museums.
+Are you interested in diving deeper into California’s history and culture?
+Plan a day at one of our region’s many engaging museums to learn more about medical history, the railroad, science, and more!
+Discover your guide to Sacramento’s museums.